FriendsOfSymfony/FOSRestBundle/README.md

         {} // `new_user_comments`   [GET] /users/{slug}/comments/new
     }

-Notice, that we get rid of `User` part in action names.
-It's because RestBundle routing already knows, that `CommentsController::...` is child resources of `UsersController::getUser()` resource.
+Notice, we got rid of the `User` part in action names.
+That is because the RestBundle routing already knows, that `CommentsController::...` is child resources of `UsersController::getUser()` resource.

 ## Include resource collections in application routing

-Last step is mapping of your collection routes into application `routing.yml`:
+Last step is mapping of your collection routes into the application `routing.yml`:

     # app/config/routing.yml
     users: